ventus-ag/docs/_docs/coretasks/Scaling.md

 ```
 - Create deployment using `kubectl apply -f deployment-test.yaml` to crate deployment.

-- Used comand `kubectl geet pods` we will see that one of pods can't move in running state:
+- Used comand `kubectl get pods` we will see that one of pods can't move in running state:

 ![](../../assets/img/scaling/get_pods.png)